 More Florida permitting guides

-This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of June 2026.
-Permit requirements, fees, and processes change; always confirm current details with the Palm Beach County Planning, Zoning & Building Department before filing.
+This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of July 2026.
+Permit requirements, fees, and processes change; always confirm current details with the Palm Beach County PZB Building Division before filing.
 This is not legal advice.